Meteor-Community-Packages/meteor-tabular/README.md

 });
 ```

 If you want to limit what is published to the client for security reasons you can provide a selector in the constructor which will be used by the publications.
-Selectors provided this way will be merged with selectors provided to the template overwriting them if there are any conflicts.
+Selectors provided this way will be combined with selectors provided to the template using an AND relationship.
+Both selectors may query on the same fields if necessary.

 ```js
 TabularTables.Books = new Tabular.Table({